 Our Place Summercamp gets kids out of the house and into nature.

-These activities are fun, and they”re designed to increase camper”s perceptual abilities, stimulate their critical thinking skills, inspire their creative imaginations, and counteract “.”
+These activities are fun, and they”re designed to increase camper”s perceptual abilities, stimulate their critical thinking skills, inspire their creative imaginations, and counteract “nature deficit disorder.”
 Through active physical and mental engagement with “our place,” they gain a deep & lasting appreciation of it—and themselves.

 We go from site to site—mountains, forests, brooks, industrial brownfields, you name it—enjoying an adventurous, inquiry-based investigation of how our biome is a bio-home (the home of diverse forms of life).
 Each day we visit new places, and meet new creatures; campers read resource maps, locate & explore rare ecologies, identify native & non-native species, understand watersheds, rivers, wetlands, public water supplies, and how different soils grow different trees.